stefanjacobs/tutorials/06-auto-scale/README.md

 ### Findings/Results

 - Parameter `stabilizationWindowSeconds`: The number of seconds that are looked back in the metrics history for preventing flipping states
 - Parameter `periodSeconds` in the policies: The interval in number of seconds that the autoscaler applies this policy.
-There can be multiple policies in the `scaleUp` or `scaleDown` behaviour.
+There can be multiple policies in the `scaleUp` or `scaleDown` behavior.
-- Parameter `selectPolicy` in the `scaleUp` or `scaleDown` behaviour can be set to `Min`, `Max` or `Disabled`.
+- Parameter `selectPolicy` in the `scaleUp` or `scaleDown` behavior can be set to `Min`, `Max` or `Disabled`.
 For details see [the official docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-policies).
-In a nutshell, if you have multiple policies for a behaviour the policy is used to select the min/max value.
+In a nutshell, if you have multiple policies for a behavior the policy is used to select the min/max value.

 ## Contact